Naeaerc20/T3RN-Testnet/README.md

 4. Run random tx's - "npm run auto"
 5. Add existing wallets to the script - "npm run add"
 6. Check added wallets in the script - npm run show

+## Executor Node

+In case that you're interested in running your executor it's been created an automatized script to help you make this all in one.
+Just first open a screen using "screen -S executor" then run "npm run executor" - Insert your data and save this screen.
+Every time T3RN update their node, just back to the screen, stop your node and re run the script.

+Promt - npm run executor

 Good luck using it!